Lukapeng77/ip/docs/README.md

     Noted.
 I've removed this task:
       [E][ ]project meeting (from: 2024-03-14 1800 to: 2024-03-14 2000)
+    Now you have 2 tasks in the list.

     this can be verified by listing all tasks:

     list